 The second rule sets a new minimum standard for these GSLs, aka light bulbs: they must produce at least 45 lumens per watt.
 A lumen refers to how much light something emits, while lumens per watt essentially measures how energy efficient a light bulb is, as per Philips.

 Incandescent bulbs typically produce just 15 lumens per watt, and halogen bulbs produce 25 lumens per watt, according to HomElectrical.
-Taking that into consideration, the DOE’s new rule will essentially put an end to the sale of incandescent and halogen bulbs.
+Taking that into consideration, the DOE’s rule essentially puts an end to the sale of incandescent and halogen bulbs.

-Meanwhile, CFLs produce around 60 lumens per watt, and LEDs about 72 lumens per watt.
+Meanwhile, compact fluorescent light bulbs (CFLs) produce around 60 lumens per watt, and LEDs about 72 lumens per watt.
 And as the DOE notes, LED light bulbs also last 25 to 50 times longer than incandescent bulbs, making them far more efficient.

-“By raising energy efficiency standards for lightbulbs, we’re putting $3 billion back in the pockets of American consumers every year and substantially reducing domestic carbon emissions,” U.S. Secretary of Energy Jennifer M. Granholm said in a statement.
+“By raising energy efficiency standards for lightbulbs, we’re putting $3 billion back in the pockets of American consumers every year and substantially reducing domestic carbon emissions,” U.S. Secretary of Energy Jennifer M. Granholm said in a statement in April 2022.
 The department estimates that this new law will save consumers a total of about $3 billion on utility bills every year, as well as save 222 million metric tons over the next 30 years.

 “The lighting industry is already embracing more energy efficient products, and this measure will accelerate progress to deliver the best products to American consumers and build a better and brighter future,” Granholm added.